 If you follow me on Instagram, you’ll know that I spent a few days in Prague over the Christmas period.
 I spent a long time trying to decide where to go on a short city break at this time of year and Prague seemed to be a favourite.
 It’s known for being both a beautiful and romantic city and since I’ve never been to Eastern Europe I made it my new holiday destination!
 There were lots of sights to see and Czech delicacies to try and food is pretty much all I need for a good time 😋 So without further ado, here are the top 10 things to do in Prague according to moi:

 Take a walk over Charles Bridge.
 If you’re not staying in the centre of Prague then chances are this may be your route into the city anyway but if not, it’s still worth checking out.
-This is one of the most iconic sights in the city and the views of the city are so lovely.
+This is one of the most iconic sights in the city, so it should definitely be on your list of top 10 things to do in Prague, plus, the views of the city are so lovely!
 It will be hard to find a quiet moment on this bridge though as it’s pretty much constantly packed with tourists.
 You’ll be walking pretty slowly with people all around you so don’t expect a nice peaceful walk over the river!

 Old Town Square

 The main event in the Old Town Square when I visited was, of course, the Christmas market.
 There were so many food stalls selling authentic Czech food as well as the usual hot dogs etc. There were lots of stalls selling Christmas decorations and other small bits and bobs that would make cute Christmas stocking fillers.
 All around the square there are lots of highly-rated restaurants as well as the Astronomical tower and the national gallery.